Your comment may need to be approved before it will appear on the site. Thanks for waiting. First time commenting? Please review the Comment Policy.

 I added cumin to the recipe, and served with red currant jelly and mayo- and homemade chips- delicious!!

-This past weekend i was looking for a good burger recipe. if it happen to be turkey, all the better.
-We were heading to an out of town BBQ so i made these burger 2 days a head of time… not sure if it was the fact the herbs were able to marinate the meat for a couple days, but these burger were SO good.
+This past weekend I was looking for a good burger recipe.
+If it happened to be turkey, all the better.
+We were heading to an out of town BBQ so I made these burgers 2 days a head of time… not sure if it was the fact the herbs were able to marinate the meat for a couple days, but these burger were SO good.
 I would highly recommend this recipe.
 DO IT… you wont regret it.

 We made this recipe last night and I really liked it!
 It smelled absolutely delicious!
 We didn’t have any problems with the burgers staying together or sticking (well, they didn’t stick much on the grill).